magento/merchdocs/src/shipping/shipping-in-store-delivery.md

 ![]({% link images/images/luma-in-store-example.png %}){: .zoom}
 [_Example of a In-store delivery method during checkout_]({% link sales/checkout-step1-shipping.md %})

-## To set up In-Store Delivery
+## To set up In-store Delivery

-The first step is to complete the default settings for table rates.
+The first step is to complete the default settings for In-store Delivery.
 You can complete this step without changing the scope of the configuration.

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.